Ravana: Vishnu's cursed doorkeeper

 In the Bhagavata Purana, Ravana and his brother Kumbhakarna are said to be reincarnations of Jaya and Vijaya, gatekeepers at Vaikuntha (the abode of Vishnu), and were cursed to be born on Earth for their insolence.

 These gatekeepers refused entry to the Sanatha Kumara monks who, because of their powers and austerity, appeared as young children.
 For their insolence, the monks cursed them to be expelled from Vaikuntha and to be born on Earth.

 Vishnu agreed that they should be punished and gave them two options.
-First, that they could be born seven times as normal mortals and devotees of Vishnu, or strong and three times as powerful, but as enemies of Vishnu.
+First, that they could be born seven times as normal mortals and devotees of Vishnu, or be born three times as strong and powerful beings, but as enemies of Vishnu.
 Eager to be back with the Lord, they chose the latter option.
 The curse of the first birth was fulfilled by Hiranyakashipu and his brother Hiranyaksha in Satya Yuga, when they were both vanquished by earlier avatars of Vishnu (Hiranyaksha by Varaha, and Hiranyakashipu by Narasimha).
 Ravana and his brother Kumbhakarna were born to fulfill the curse in their second birth as enemies of Vishnu in Treta Yuga.
 The curse of the third birth was fulfilled by Dantavakra and Shishupala in the Dvapara Yuga, when they both were slain by Krishna, the eighth avatar.

-Conflict with other kings and Asuras

-Throughout his life, Ravana had gotten into conflict with several major Asuras.
-In Maheshwar, Madhya Pradesh, he is said to have fought and lost to Kartavirya Arjuna.
-Ravana was vanquished by the Ikshvaku King Mandhata, an ancestor of Rama, as well as by the sage Kapila.
-In the Ramayana, he fought Vali, the Kishkindha king, but was defeated by him because of his boon to obtain half the strength of anyone he fought.
-He also fought with the Nivatakavachas, descendants of Prahlada, but struck an alliance with them after being unable to defeat them.

-Once, upon hearing a discourse from Sage Sanatkumara, Ravana attempted to invade Vaikuntha.
-Only Ravana managed to enter Vaikuntha's capital, Shwetadwipa, where he was hopelessly outmatched by the inhabitants and was forced to retreat.
+Other conflicts

+Ravana had fought with the demons named Nivatakavacha along with his army for an entire year but was unable to kill them due to Brahma's boon.
+The war was stopped by Brahma and Ravana formed an alliance with them, he learnt several magical tricks or maya from those demons.

+Ravana had defeated the vanara warriors namely Hanuman, Sugriva, Neela and even Rama's brother Lakshmana twice during his war with Rama.
+As per the original six books of Valmiki Ramayana, only lord Rama the incarnation of Vishnu defeated Ravana and killed him after several days of single duel.

 He killed Anaranya, the king of Ayodhya, although he cursed Ravana to be slain by Rama.

-Ravana had wrestled his brother Kubera for the Pushpaka Vimana.
+Ravana had wrestled his brother Kubera and vanquished him for the Pushpaka Vimana.

-He also fought Marutta (Chakravarti King of Ushiraviga), Gadhi (Vishwamitra's father), Dushyanta (Bharata's father), Suratha (King of Vidarbha), Gaya (Chakravarti king of Dharmaranya), and Paurava (King of Anga).
+Immolation of Vedavati

+Ravana found Vedavati sitting in meditation as a tapasvini and was captivated by her beauty.
+He proposed his hand in marriage to her, and was rejected.
+Ravana, firmly rejected at every turn, grabbed her hair and tried assaulting her.
+The furious Vedavati cursed Ravana that she would be born once more, and would be the cause of his death.
+She subsequently leapt into the ritual havan that was present in her vicinity, immolating herself.